adcpe/blog-content/posts/2022-11-20-using-github-as-my-cdn-api.md

 ---
 title: Using Github/Gitlab as my CDN/API
 date: 2022-11-20
-tags: blogging experiment
+tags: blogging,experiment
 ---

 Now that I'm more into blogging than any other time in my life, I wanted to start using this space more than ever.

-My website is (or will be, because as of writing this post is not yet out) just a static site made with [11ty](https://www.11ty.dev/) and the blog will be a collection of all my posts, naturally.
+My website is (or will be, because as of writing this post is not yet out) just a static site made with [Eleventy](https://www.11ty.dev/) and the blog will be a collection of all my posts, naturally.
 With this idea, I wanted to serve myself markdown files in the cheapest way possible.

 Previously I had used [Sanity](https://www.sanity.io/).
 Sanity is alright.
 I get the appeal of it for teams that create content, but for me its just overkill.
 And the other side of it, I don't feel like I have my posts.
 Sanity could disappear any day and it would be a hassle to get my posts out of there.
 I wanted something that is future proof and that I have control of.